AdobeDocs/deliverability-learn.en/help/additional-resources/campaign-classic.md

 Using [DKIM](../../help/additional-resources/authentication.md#dkim) with Campaign Classic requires the following prerequisites:

-**Adobe Campaign option declaration**: in Adobe Campaign the DKIM private key is based on a DKIM selector and a domain.
+**Adobe Campaign option declaration**: in Adobe Campaign, the DKIM private key is based on a DKIM selector and a domain.
 It is not currently possible to create multiple private keys for the same domain/sub-domain with different selectors.
 It is not possible to define which selector domain/sub-domain must be used for the authentication in neither the platform or the email.
 The platform will alternatively select one of the private keys, which means the authentication has a high chance of failing.

 >[!NOTE]
 >